mpavezb/cpp_design_patterns/Behavioral/README.md

 ## Overview

-- [Chain of Responsibility](#chain-of-responsibility): Sequence of handlers processing and event one after the other.
+- [Chain of Responsibility](#chain-of-responsibility): Sequence of handlers processing events one after the other.
 - [](#): .
 - [](#): .
 - [](#): .